-While Enoch and Rosenberg used the MBA to move from finance into the entertainment business, Harvard Business School grad Morgan Kruger networked her way from Wall Street to Hollywood even before she went to business school.
+Harvard Business School grad Morgan Kruger networked her way from Wall Street to Hollywood even before she went to business school.

-While at Harvard for her first degree, she was Treasurer of the university’s famous Hasty Puddings drama company, running a six-figure budget, and also planned all advertising – “a real business, not just a lark,” she said.
+While at Harvard for her first degree, she was Treasurer of the university’s famous Hasty Puddings drama company, running a six-figure budget, and also planned all advertising – “a real business, not just a lark,” she says.

 Right out of school she joined UBS investment bank in New York, but was always talking to people in entertainment.
-“I used to joke that if I overhead someone talking about how they used to work at Viacom or MTV I would go right up and invite them for coffee!” she said.
+“I used to joke that if I overhead someone talking about how they used to work at Viacom or MTV I would go right up and invite them for coffee!” she smiles.

-The job was in the Dreamworks live action studio, reporting to the Chief Financial Officer.
+The job was in the Dreamworks live action studio, reporting to the chief financial officer.
 “I was very, very lucky because they were looking for someone who could do financial modelling in Excel, specifically debt modelling, which I was able to do because I had been in leveraged finance.”

 Dreamworks had just gone independent with Indian investor Reliance, and raised further debt.
-Kruger’s role was to create and run the studio’s operating model, and she was soon analysing individual movie projects too.
+Morgan's role was to create and run the studio’s operating model, and she was soon analysing individual movie projects too.
 She worked on the entire Dreamworks slate from 2009 to 2011, including Fright Night, Cowboys and Aliens and Lincoln!